N. P. Smith Pioneer Hardware Store: Interior

 In the Smith building, the ground floor is commercial space, originally housing a hardware store.
 Inside, the walls are finished with two-inch tongue-and-groove paneling.
 The flooring is 1-by-4 tongue-and-groove planking.
 Originally, there were built-in shelves along the full length of one wall.
 The original light fixtures had glass shades and were suspended from the ceiling by drop-cords.
 The door knobs, locks, and other hardware were brass.
-Over the years, the original tongue-and-groove ceiling was covered by a suspended acoustic tile ceiling and fluorescent lights have been installed using the original drop-cords.
-The original shelves have been replaced by new shelving that now runs along both sidewalls, and the floor is now carpeted.
+Over the years, the original tongue-and-groove ceiling was covered by a suspended acoustic tile ceiling and fluorescent lights had been installed using the original drop-cords.
+The original shelves were replaced by new shelving that ran along both sidewalls, and the floor became carpeted.

+As of 2025, the interior of the commercial space has been restored to more resemble its original configuration, replacing the carpets with engineered wood flooring, exchanging the fluorescent fixtures for early 20th century recreation light fixtures, and exposing the original tongue-and-groove ceiling.

 The owner's apartment upstairs includes a living room, dining room, kitchen, and two bedrooms.
 The walls and floor were finished with the same tongue-and-groove paneling and planking as downstairs.
 However, the walls have been covered by wallpaper in the bedrooms and plasterboard in the other rooms and the floors have been carpeted.
 The woodwork includes eight-inch baseboard molding and four-inch framing around the doors and windows.
 The kitchen has built-in cabinets.
 There are ventilation transoms above some interior doors.
 Like the ground floor, the light fixtures have glass shades and are suspended from the ceiling by drop-cords and the door hardware is brass.

 There was originally a large open porch on the second floor adjacent to the living area.
 Around 1915, the porch was enclosed and turned into additional living space.
 That alteration added a third bedroom, a family room, a bathroom, and some interior storage space to the apartment.